Emmanuel289/terraform_rocks/README.md

 # terraform_rocks
-Sample files for deploying services on AWS using Terraform
+Sample files for deploying AWS services using Terraform